Domestic Septic Tanks

 S.I.
 No. 222 of 2013 has now been revised with the publication of the Housing (Domestic Waste Water Treatment Systems (DWWTS) Financial Assistance) Regulations 2020 (S.I.
 No. 184 of 2020).

-The revised Regulations provide that, subject to all eligibility criteria being met, Meath County Council may pay a grant to a person for the carrying out of remediation, repair or upgrading works to, or replacement of a DWWTS that is deemed, following an inspection, to require such works.
+The revised Regulations provide that, subject to all eligibility criteria being met, Meath County Council may pay a grant to a person for the carrying out of remediation, repair or upgrading works to, or replacement of a DWWTS that is deemed, following an inspection by a Meath County Council Inspector, to require such works.

 The new terms and conditions include: